-If an error occurs in the SERVOPACK, an alarm number will be displayed on the panel display.
-However, if □□-□□ appears on the panel display, the display will indicate a SERVOPACK system error.
+To check an alarm that occurs in the SERVOPACK, use one of the following methods.

+However, if no alarm number appears on the panel display, this indicates a SERVOPACK system error.
 Replace the SERVOPACK.

 Panel display on SERVOPACK If there is an alarm, the code will be displayed one character at a time, as shown below.
 Example: Alarm A.020 Status display Not lit.
 Digital Operator The alarm code will be displayed.
 Statusword (6041h) Bit 3 (fault) in the statusword will change to 1.
 (Bit 3 is 0 during normal operation.)
 Error Code (603Fh) A current alarm code is stored in object 603Fh.
 Emergency message The Controller is notified of any alarm that occurs.
 (Notification may not be possible if EtherCAT communications are unstable.)